Dentition in Mammals

-It is a kind of teeth possessing a low crown and comparatively long root, e.g. man.
+It is a kind of tooth possessing a low crown and comparatively long root, e.g. man.

-In this type the teeth’s crown is high and the roots are short, and found open, e.g. Horse, incisors of elephants.
+In this type the teeth’s crown is high and the roots are short, and found open, e.g. Horses, incisors of elephants.

 The dental formula shows the system of summarizing the number of different types of teeth i.e. incisor, canine, premolar, and molar in each quadrant of the mount.

 The dental formula shows variation between species.
 The number of teeth varies in different species.